top of page

 Therapy for Experienced Moms

 Experienced moms may have passed the baby phase, but are still very much in the trenches of parenthood.
 When your kids are older, the tasks and decisions can feel endless.
 You might be trying to juggle work (or other responsibilities) along with pick-ups and drop-offs, staying on top of school forms, doctors appointments, and generally serving in an unpaid role of "family manager."
+The mental load is real!

 Maybe you're tired of comparing yourself to others and feeling 'less than.'
 You're sick of shouldering more than your share of responsibilities and are ready to set boundaries and ask for the support you need.
 You want to continue your own healing work so you can meet your children more fully, feeling less affected by past wounds.